leper667/gcf/README.md

 This was a project I started working on in 2012 after learning the magic that is scapy.

-It's a pretty basic client that can be used to generate syn floods to a target.
+It's a pretty basic client that can be used to generate syn floods given a destination.
 The user has the option to randomize source IP and/or port for each packet sent.
 A randomized MAC address is always used.